Carol S. Dweck

-The contrasting self-talk of the fixed vs. growth mindset helps shed some light into how each person thinks about the challenges they face.
-On the one hand, the person with the fixed mindset sees effort as a fruitless exercise that won’t make any difference in the end.
+The contrasting self-talk of the fixed vs. growth mindset helps shed some light on how each person thinks about the challenges they face.
+On the one hand, the person with the fixed mindset sees the effort as a fruitless exercise that won’t make any difference in the end.
 While on the other hand, the person with the growth mindset believes that by trying harder they can potentially accomplish more and do better as a result.

 In the end, one person will mope around and quit, while the other will keep working at it until they make a breakthrough of some sort that helps move them forward.

 The person with a fixed mindset will typically set goals that make them look smart in every situation.
 In other words, they won’t normally set goals that are beyond their intelligence or ability.
 Moreover, they won’t set goals that require a significant amount of effort that takes them out of their comfort zone.
-The goals that they typically set are essentially “never fail” goals.
+The goals that they typically set are “never fail” goals.
 They set goals that they know they will achieve without question.

 In contrast, a person with a growth mindset will typically set goals that challenge them and push them outside their comfort zone.
-They set stretch goals that involve risk and potential failure, however this doesn’t phase them.
+They set stretch goals that involve risk and potential failure, however, this doesn’t phase them.
 They gain value by learning from every experience and then adapting their approach moving forward.